RGPhD/e2/p4/README.md

 ## Notes for instructor
 + I added links to P2, P3 and WBA Trivia Challenge in the Navigation Menu.
 + Valid HTML and CSS code.
-Had on error just like the example at <https://e2p3.hesweb.dev>
+Had one minor php error just like the example at <https://e2p3.hesweb.dev>.